pulibrary/tigerdata-app/README.md

 4. Copy the downloaded .CSV file to `data` > `user_registration_list.csv`
 5. Open a PR to check the updated file into version control
 6. Once that PR is merged, release and deploy the code.
 This will automatically run the `load_users.rake` rake task.

+## Sidekiq

+Sidekiq is used to run backgroud jobs on the server.
+The jobs are created by ActiveJob and ActiveMailer.

+### Workers

+Workers must be running on each server in order for mail to be sent and background jobs to be run.
+ The sidekiq workers are run on the server via a service, `tiger-data-workers`.
+To see the status on the workers on the server run `sudo service tiger-data-workers status`.
+You can restart the workers by running `sudo service tiger-data-workers restart`.